alexthiery/otic-reprogramming/docs/_general/quick_start.md

 Reproducing our analysis is computationally intensive, therefore we recommend to run the pipeline on a HPC.

 The Nextflow alignment pipelines generate numerous temporary files stored within `work` directories.
 You can clear these after each alignment without affecting the outputs required for downstream analysis.
-Without clearing the temporary files, we recommend that you have ~4TB available storage, 16CPUs and 128GB RAM.
+Without clearing the temporary files, we recommend that you have at minimum ~4TB available storage, 8CPUs and 64GB RAM.

 In order to reproduce our analysis, you will need to: